 Feel free to use these six questions see how you and the Bible are getting along.
 We could all use a check-in from time to time.

 Rev. Anne Russ is an ordained pastor in the Presbyterian Church (USA).
-Click here to learn more about the Doubting Believer Member Community.
+Doubting Believer is an online inclusive and progressive community of Christians.